 The Equal Employment Opportunity Commission (EEOC) is the federal agency that investigates and enforces discrimination claims under Title VII of the Civil Rights Act, The Equal Pay Act and the Age Discrimination in Employment Act.
 Most states and cities have their own agencies that enforce state and local laws against discrimination.

 The complaining party may file a lawsuit within 90 days after receiving a notice of a “right to sue” from EEOC.
 If you need assistance with proceedings before the EEOC, or you wish to discuss instituting a private lawsuit, we will be pleased to meet with you.
-Our initial interview will be free of charge.
-At that time, we will be able to determine whether we believe we can help you and you will have the chance to decide whether you wish to invite us to do so.
+During our initial meeting, we will assess if we can provide assistance and how to move forward.
 Contact our Indiana Employment Lawyer today!